swastikpareek/cog/STARTERKIT/README.md

 ### Images

 The images designated for your custom theme can be placed in the `images/` folder.
-By default we do not have compression setup with subfolder, but do highly recommend based on need.
-Image compression and spriting requires vast differences with the amount images and this can be a task-intensive process for Gulp and automated builds.
-However for most of our builds, we do utilize both image compression and spriting with the standard subfolders with Gulp automation workflow: `images/src/` `images/dist/`
+By default we have compression setup with help of gulp image minifcation support.
+To run image compression with just type `gulp compress:image` and it will create the compressed image copy of all the immediate files from images folder to  `compressed-images/` folder.
+Use compressed images inside it as backgrounds and image sources to save much on front end.

 ## Further Documentation